Extending TESS flare frequency distributions with CHEOPS: Power-law versus lognormal

 Figure \ref{fig:lightcurve_tess} shows an example of a flare-rich TESS light curve of GJ 65, the target with the highest number of CHEOPS-detected flares, with simple and complex flare profiles highlighted.
 Figure \ref{fig:lightcurve_cheops} presents a CHEOPS light curve of the same star.
-In the bottom panels of both Figures, the colours of the fitted flares carry no physical meaning and simply indicate the order in which they were added during the fitting, which depends on the specific flare shape.
+In the bottom panels, the flare colours carry no physical meaning and simply indicate the order in which they were added during the fitting, which depends on the specific flare shape.
 We provide additional examples of complex flares in Figure \ref{fig:multiflare}.
 The distribution of the number of flare components per event across all light curves is shown in Figure \ref{fig:peaks}.
 The higher percentage of complex flares in CHEOPS was expected, given the instrument's superior cadence and sensitivity compared to TESS, consistent with findings from previous flare studies using CHEOPS \citep{Bruno_2024, Poyatos_2025}.
-However, some apparently simple flares may, in fact, be intrinsically complex but with substructures that remain undetected due to the limited sensitivity or cadence of the instruments, as discussed by \citet{Howard_2022}.
+However, some apparently simple flares may be intrinsically complex but with substructures that remain undetected due to the limited sensitivity or cadence of the instruments, as discussed by \citet{Howard_2022}.
 The reported fraction of components per flare should therefore be considered indicative, since it depends on the photometric precision and temporal resolution of each mission.

-This sensitivity advantage is further illustrated in Figure \ref{fig:recovery}, which presents the results of the flare injection-recovery process described in Section \ref{subsection:correction}.
-For flares with identical injected amplitudes and durations (FWHM), CHEOPS consistently achieves recovery rates higher than those of TESS.
+This sensitivity advantage is illustrated in Figure \ref{fig:recovery}, which presents the results of the flare injection-recovery process described in Section \ref{subsection:correction}.
+For flares with identical injected amplitudes and durations (FWHM), CHEOPS consistently achieves recovery rates higher than TESS.
 This is attributed to its higher photometric precision and faster cadence.